Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 - Client Secret: from Step 4

-- Issuer URL: from Step 5
+- Issuer: the Issuer URI from Step 5

 - Add and verify your email domain